Ilia-Ko/Audite/README.md

 * report the counts of duplicates, broken links, etc. detected in the course of synchronization
 * interactively ask for user intervention in some cases

+Note that `Playlister.py` is currently designed to only **extend** playlists, it never deletes existing entries.
+This mirrors the growing nature of playlists, however deleting capability might be implemented later.
+Manual deletion of entries is usually sufficient for everyday playlist management.

 Consult `--help` letter and comment header within `Playlister.py` for further details on script usage in both scenarios.

 ### Dependencies